Agility, Enterprise Architecture and software development fit together in three models

 Support agile software development

-An EA practitioner working to support strategy and a tech lead on an agile software team work far apart.
+An EA enterprise architect working to support strategy and a tech lead on an agile software team work far apart.
 The tech lead lives an execution window measured in weeks or months.
 Release plans or architecture runways are long-term thinking.
-The strategic EA practitioner could have been working for years beforehand on the roadmap that laid out the development of agile software development capability.
+The strategic EA enterprise architect could have been working for years beforehand on the roadmap that laid out the development of agile software development capability.

 I had an amusing conversation with the newly hired Systems Reliability Engineer recently.
 The SRE specialist was excited.
 We finally started modern practices CI/CD practices.
 She asked me what the EA Team was doing to help?